aokassamali/Hillstrom-emails-experiment/README.md

 ---

-## What this repo is demonstrating (and what it is not)

-- This repo prioritizes **decision quality and business value** over technique.
-- The **core readout** (health → ATE → robustness → memo) is the primary deliverable.
+## HTE Extension

 - The **HTE/targeting extension** is intentionally separate and held to a strict standard: it must beat a strong baseline (treat-all Mens) under honest evaluation.
-It does not here, and that is treated as a valid, decision-relevant result.
+It does not here, and so I didn't continue pursuing it to increase lift.

 ---